-PRINT Student Name Facility placement will vill be in Full Social Security # Full Social Security #
+PRINT Student Name Facility placement w will be in Full Social Security # Full Social Security #

 School Phone #

 тв н istory

 NO YES NO YES

 Previous positive TB Skin/Blood Test?
 Are you being treated for a serious medical condition?

 If yes, were you treated with medication?
-Are you taking steroids or chemotherapy?
+1 Are you taking steroids or chemotherapy?

-If yes, what is the date of your last chest x-ray? -
+If yes, what is the date of your last chest x ray? (-

-12 months havo any of the following occurred?
+2 months, have a iny of the following occurred? • •

-III tile last 1 NO VEC
+NO YES NO YES

 Chronic cough (3 weeks or longer)?
-NO YES Coughing up blood?
-NO YES
+Coughing up blood?

-Chronic fatigue (tiredness)? +-
+Chronic fatigue (tiredness)?
+Persistent night sweats? (not hormonal)

 Fever, chills?
-Persistent night sweats? (not hormonal) Unexplained weight loss? +
+Unexplained weight loss?

-In the past year, have you been to a fore country?
-If yes, where? ign In the past year up to present have you been in close contact with a person, without you wearing PPE, who has been diagnosed with active TB?
+In the past year, have you been to a forei country? gn In the past year up to present have you been in close contact with a person, without you wearing PPE, who has been diagnosed with

+If yes, where? active TB?

 Length of stay: If yes, where: at work:

 Date returned to the US: name of patient:

 Purpose of trip?
 Visit family: in your home:

-vacation: in th in the community:
+vacation: in the community:

 mission: Other:

 other:

+If you answered yes to any question abov re, please ex ı plain an d report in person to Employee Wellness.
+1

-nd report in person to Employee Wellness.
-YES NO If yes, please print your current job title:
+Have you had a job title change in the las t 12 months ? 🗆 Y ES NO If yes, please print your current job to itle:

 Student Signature: Date:

 EWS Reviewer:

-Follow-up Recommendations: Date:
+Follow-up Recommendations: